Peace Silk: Ethical Fabric Or Sustainable Fashion Faux Pas?

 - Lotus silk: Using the stem of the lotus flower, silk-like soft fibres can be produced.
 Common Objective shares more on this and provides a link to an ethical supplier

-- TENCEL lyocell or modal: These semi-synthetics may even be softer than silk.
-Plus, if they’re made using a closed-loop process and not dyed/treated with chemicals, they’re more sustainable, too.
+- TENCEL lyocell or modal fabric: These semi-synthetics may even be softer than silk.
+They’re made using a closed-loop process and not dyed/treated with chemicals.
+Fortunately many brands offer a Tencel clothing line.

 - Econyl: As a sustainable version of nylon (which was designed as an alternative to silk), this fabric makes use of recycled fishing nets and the like recovered from the ocean to make a fully-regenerated fabric.